Perceptual Group Tokenizer: Building Perception with Iterative Grouping: Introduction

-Compared to self attention, why can grouping operation work?
-By analyzing the rationale behind it, we build connections from grouping operation to self attention, showing that, if group tokens are treated as communication channels, self attention can potentially automatically emerge during learning processes as a special case, while the grouping operation can produce even richer interactions among tokens.
+The grouping operation is also closely related to self-attention, a highly popular method commonly used in modern vision backbones.
+We build connection between the proposed grouping operation and self-attention and show that, if group tokens are treated as communication channels, self attention can potentially automatically emerge during learning processes as a special case, while the grouping operation can produce even richer interactions among tokens.
 Under this viewpoint, ViT \citep{dosovitskiy2020image} can be considered as a grouping backbone, with a fixed number of grouping slots equal to the number of input tokens, and the binding is achieved through stacking more than one layer with non-shared weights.
 This provides one explanation on why grouping mechanism can be effective on visual representation learning and has the potential to be a promising competitive paradigm for vision architecture designs.

 The primary contribution of this work is proposing a new architecture derived purely by perceptual grouping that achieves competitive performance compared to other state-of-the-art architectures on \textit{self-supervised learning} benchmarks, contributing to a new paradigm of developing vision architectures.
-The model enjoys several key differences and benefits over ViT, including (1) explicit separating out the ``group token'' concept to allow for automatic image parsing and flexible customization on the number of groups without being binded to the number of patches; (2) much less peak memory usage during inference time given the same number of input tokens; (3) adaptive computation without re-training the model, leading to flexible usage according to domains and computes.
+The model has several key differences and advantages over ViT, including (1) explicit separating out the ``group token'' concept to allow for automatic image parsing and flexible customization on the number of groups without being binded to the number of patches; (2) much less peak memory usage during inference time given the same number of input tokens; (3) adaptive computation without re-training the model, leading to flexible usage according to domains and computes.